RN to BSN

 Graduates of state-approved diploma or associate degree nursing programs may receive 33 semester hours of credit in the nursing major without examination upon satisfactory completion of the specified courses according to College of Nursing policy.

 Academic advisement is available at the College of Nursing to assist the student with a plan for advanced placement, transfer of credit and completion of requirements.

-59 semester hours of general education and support courses required pre-nursing curriculum to be completed at the college of choice prior to enrollment at the College of Nursing, and 64 hours of study in the nursing major offered by the college.
+The student must complete 59 semester hours of general education and support courses at the college of choice prior to enrollment at the College of Nursing.
+The student must also complete 64 hours of study in the nursing major offered by the College. of Nursing

 Upon satisfactory completion of the pre-nursing curriculum, the student may be admitted to the College of Nursing.

 For a list of requirements from other pre-nursing colleges, please review our transfer guide.

 |Social & Behavioral Sciences||9|

 |Physical & Life Sciences||12|